-We moved from Flint, Michigan to the nearby small town of Durand (the Railroad capital of Michigan, and dubious honor of being the home of the ‘Durand Dirties’, an X rated drive in theater of statewide notoriety, I would discover years later).
+When I was halfway through the first grade, our family moved from Flint, Michigan to the nearby small town of Durand (the Railroad capital of Michigan, and dubious honor of being the home of the ‘Durand Dirties’, an X rated drive-in theater of statewide notoriety).
 One of the first things my Mother did for us children, once we moved there, was take us to visit the local library, where I got my first library card.

 One of my early obsessions at that time was dinosaurs.
 I must’ve checked out each and every book about prehistoric life that the small Durand library had on its shelves, and sometimes the same books over and over again.
 I couldn’t get enough of this idea that at some point in the past, the world was crawling with giant lizard-like beasts.
 I found the illustrations even more captivating.
 Some of them have burrowed into my brain to the point where I get a rush of childhood memories just by glancing at certain images, especially by the artist Charles R. Knight, and his beautiful (but inaccurate, especially to modern paleontologists) brontosaurus pictures, and his amazing murals for the Chicago Natural History Museum.